bolner/FatCatDB/README.md

 - You can return `null` in order to avoid any modifications done to the old record.
 (The new one will just be ignored and not stored anywhere.)
 - You can create a completely new record of the same type and return it.

+But you can also throw an exception to stop the `commit` process.
+(Packets that were saved already, will remain that way.)

 Two things to note:
 - Changing the fields of the `unique key` is safe.
 You won't have any duplicate records, no worries.
 - BUT, changing fields which are used in any of the indices defined will result in an exception.
 It isn't allowed to change the indexed fields inside an `OnUpdate` event, because then the records would need to be relocated into another packet, which cannot be done in an efficient way.
 (You can do that in application code with the combination of a `remove` and an `add` on a transaction.)

+If you don't provide an OnUpdate event handler, then the default way of operation is to replace the old record with the new one.
+As by default FatCatDB always does an `upsert` for conflicting unique keys, but you can change this behavior with an `OnUpdate` event handler.

 # Making fields unchangeable using OnUpdate

-In the previous section we described how to use the OnUpdate event handler in general and specificly for atomic operations.
+In the previous section we described how to use the OnUpdate event handler in general and specifically for atomic operations.

 Let's say that you are importing data from an external server.
 You would like to insert new records and update the old ones based on the unique key of the data.
 One of the fields of your schema is the date of creation, called `Created`.
 You don't want to change that.
 One solution is (the bad solution) to query the existing records, modify them based on the imported data and persist the result.